 How does compound interest work?

-Depending on your account terms, compound interest can happen at various frequencies: interest may be compounded annually, monthly, quarterly or daily.
-As a rule of thumb, the more frequent the compounding, the faster you’ll see interest growth.
+Depending on your account terms, and whether you're dealing with a savings account or with debts, compound interest can accrue at various frequencies: interest may be compounded annually, monthly, quarterly or daily..

 Compound Interest Formula